stionic/halanews-document/docs/getting-started-installation.md

 ## New to the Command Line?

 This product was developed based on the Ionic framework, so you need to know about command-line tools.
-Something like Windows Command Prompt, PowerShell, Terminal,…
+Something like Windows Command Prompt, Terminal,…

 If you’re new to the command line, please read [Ionic Command line tutorial](http://blog.ionicframework.com/new-to-the-command-line/).

+> In Windows, please do not use PowerShell for this project, Command Prompt (cmd) recommended.

 ## Install Cordova and Ionic framework